f5devcentral/access-labs/class2/module2/lab03.rst

 Lab3: Utilize HTTP Connector(16.0)
 ======================================================

-HTTP Connector is a new feature released in BIG-IP APM 15.1 that allows HTTP requests to be initiated from a Per-Request Policy.
+HTTP Connector is a feature released in BIG-IP APM 15.1 that allows HTTP requests to be initiated from a Per-Request Policy.
 This could be used to send a request to an API to retrieve additional information to make an access control decision, or send information to update an external resource.

    Lab 3.1 - Create the HTTP Connector Request